heyrict/cindy-next-rust/README.md

     GRANT ALL ON DATABASE cindy-db TO cindy;
     ```

-- Setup the database with `diesel database setup`.

 - Copy `.env.example` to `.env` and edit it based on your flavor.

   Make sure `DATABASE_URL` in the config file points to your postgres instance.
   If you followed the steps above, it is `postgres://cindy:cindy-password@127.0.0.1:5432/cindy-db`.

+- Setup the database with `diesel database setup`.

+- Create an admin account with `just signup`.

+- Load initial data to the database with `psql cindy < setup/jp/initdb.up.sql`.

-- Run server with `./target/release/cindy-next-rust` (or `cargo run --release` if the binary doesn't exist)
+- Run `cargo run --release` to start the server.
+Once compiled, it can be found in `./target/release/cindy-next-rust`.